CesiumGS/3d-tiles/bbgl/README.md

 Batched Binary glTF allows offline batching of heterogeneous 3D models, such as different buildings in a city, for efficient streaming to a web client for rendering.
 The efficiency comes from transfering multiple models in a single request and rendering them in the least number of WebGL draw calls necessary.

-IDs and metadata enable individual models to be identified and updated at runtime, e.g., show/hide, hightlight color, etc., and enable individual models to carry properties used to query REST services, for display, or for updating, e.g., changing highlight color based on a property value.
+Per-model IDs and metadata enable individual models to be identified and updated at runtime, e.g., show/hide, hightlight color, etc., and enable individual models to carry properties, for example, used to query REST services, for display, or for updating, e.g., changing highlight color based on a property value.

 Batched Binary glTF is a binary blob in little endian accessed in JavaScript as an `ArrayBuffer`.